 For many, fish oil supplements have always been unfortunately paradoxical.
-The health advantages of fish oil and omega-3s are well documented, but so is the damage sustained by our ecosystem from the over fishing of some of our oceans most important
+The health advantages of fish oil and omega-3s are well documented, but so is the damage from over fishing of some of our oceans most important fish.

 Marianne Cufone, Executive Director of the Recirculating Farms Coalition, talks about hurricanes, tilapia and how recirculating aquaculture systems can be produce seafood sustainably.

 Want to make ocean-friendly choices when you visit a fish shack this summer?
 Here’s a guide to the many online sustainable seafood guides to help you along.

 Look at a seafood guide and you’re bound to come across the ominous warning: "High in Mercury."
 But what does that mean, and how is mercury winding up in the fish on your plate?